GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 * In Vulkan, the old device extension VK_EXT_debug_marker is also supported by RGD, but it is now deprecated in favor of the VK_EXT_debug_utils instance extension.

 * **Try Crash Analysis with Driver Experiments**: If you suspect that certain optimizations or features enabled by the driver might be causing the crash, you can try to disable them using Driver Experiments.
 This can help you narrow down the search for the cause of the crash.

+* **D3D12 PIX markers** (``PIXBeginEvent``, ``PIXEndEvent``) are natively supported in RGD v1.6.3 when using the May Agility SDK preview release.
+  Alternatively, you can use the AGS library markers directly (``agsDriverExtensionsDX12_PushMarker``, ``agsDriverExtensionsDX12_PopMarker``) or use the replacement D3D12 PIX markers header provided with this package, which uses them automatically.

 Known issues and workarounds
 ----------------------------

-* **PIX markers** (``PIXBeginEvent``, ``PIXEndEvent``) are not captured by RGD.
-To see the hierarchy of markers around render passes, you need to use the markers from AGS library, either directly (``agsDriverExtensionsDX12_PushMarker``, ``agsDriverExtensionsDX12_PopMarker``) or using the replacement header for PIX markers provided with this package that uses them automatically.
-Otherwise, you would see only a flat list of draw calls.
-This is the same requirement as for RGP.
-For more information, see the RGP documentation ("User Debug Markers" chapter).
 * Only push-pop scopes are captured.
 Point markers in AGS library (``agsDriverExtensionsDX12_SetMarker``) are ignored by RGD, and so are point markers in Vulkan (``vkCmdInsertDebugUtilsLabelEXT``).
 * In the current version of RGD, **markers that cross command list boundaries** (begin on one command list, end on another one) are not handled properly and may not show up in the RGD output.
 * A system reboot is recommended after the **driver installation**.
 An invalid crash dump file may get generated when RGD workflow is executed after a fresh driver installation without a system reboot.